Cardboard or Correx® temporary bins

-But even a successful holiday period can cause headaches.
-How do you handle extra stock?
+Even knowing this, a successful holiday period can still cause headaches.
+How exactly do you handle the extra stock?
 How can you integrate temporary staff?
-Ultimately, how do you cope with the (hoped for) increased demand?
+Ultimately, how do you cope with increased demand?

-Well, much like the 12 days of Christmas, there are 12 ways that temporary picking bins can have a big impact on your success.
-And – bad jokes aside – this guide covers exactly why you should be considering them at your business.
+Well, much like the 12 days of Christmas, there are 12 ways that temporary picking bins can significantly impact your success.
+And – bad jokes aside – this guide covers precisely why you should consider them for your business.

-- The flexibility that can be achieved at businesses of all sizes
+- The flexibility that businesses of all sizes can achieve.

 Coping with the festive rush

-Virtually all businesses will see their operations affected by the change in consumer behaviour during the Christmas period.
+However, virtually all businesses see their operations affected by the change in consumer behaviour during Christmas.

-Whilst there may be a few that experience a drop in sales (as money is spent elsewhere), the vast majority will hope to see increased sales, turnover, and promotional activity.
-This is the case even for huge, well-established businesses – John Lewis, for instance, reportedly generates 80% of its annual profits during the Christmas period.
+Whilst a few may experience a drop in sales (as consumers spend money elsewhere), the vast majority hope to see increased sales, turnover, and promotional activity.
+This reliance on seasonal sales is the case even for large, well-established businesses – John Lewis, for instance, reportedly generates 80% of its annual profits during the Christmas period.

 But this poses challenges.
-For retailers operating in specific markets (those where products are purchased on long lead times), there are challenges with forecasting stock requirements.
-Others will simply be overwhelmed with the sheer volume of additional items passing through their warehouses.
+For retailers operating in specific markets (those where businesses purchase products on long lead times), there are challenges with forecasting stock requirements.
+Others become overwhelmed with the sheer volume of additional items passing through their warehouses.

 But how is this extra stock handled?
 Well, one method increasing in popularity is that of temporary picking bins.